 Saving money, tracking expenses and sticking to an allocated budget can be tough, and it takes time to build towards your goals.
 Thankfully, like just about anything nowadays, when it comes to budgeting, there’s an app – or several hundred of them – for that.
-To help you sift through the near-endless budgeting and savings apps out there, we’ve compiled a list of six that piqued our interest in particular.
+To help you sift through the near-endless budgeting and savings apps out there, we’ve compiled a list of seven that caught our interest.

-Once you’ve seen a breakdown of your spending, you can then use the app to set yourself a monthly allowance for each type of spend, be it food, leisure, travel or bills.
-You can also let Pocketbook send you notifications when you’re getting too close to your monthly limits, and reminders when you have upcoming bills or recurring payments.
+Once you’ve seen a breakdown of your spending, you can then use the app to set yourself a budget for each type of spend.
+You can also let Pocketbook send you notifications when you’re getting too close to your spend limits, and reminders when you have upcoming bills or recurring payments.
 You can also link up your super and investment accounts.

-Summary: Pocketbook analyses your spending habits to help you figure out how much you’re spending and where.
+Summary: Pocketbook tracks your spending habits to help you figure out how much you’re spending and where.

-Potential pro: It’s a free way to help you manage your bills and to budget.
+Potential pro: It’s a free way to help you budget and manage your bills.
 This can be useful to see what you can cut back on and what you can be a little more relaxed about.

 Potential con: Pocketbook allows you to sync a range of Australian bank accounts, including those of the big four.
 However, if you’re with a smaller bank, it may not be supported.
 You can still add in your information manually, but you’ll need to use the web version of the app to do so.

 MoneyBrilliant is another budgeting app that allows you to track and categorise your transactions.
-MoneyBrilliant is focused on showing all of your assets and liabilities – such as bank accounts, credit cards, loans and superannuation – into a single location.
-This may help give you a fuller picture of your financial position and what’s going in and out.
-Through the app you can also create budgets, categorise your transactions and access tools to help you save towards important goals like owning a home or saving for retirement.
+MoneyBrilliant is focused on showing all of your assets and liabilities – such as bank accounts, credit cards, super, investments, properties, insurance and loans – so you can calculate your net worth and get a fuller picture of your finances.
+Through the app you can also create budgets, set up notifications for upcoming bills and access tools to help you save towards goals like owning a home or saving for retirement.

 Summary: MoneyBrilliant offers a comprehensive look at your finances.

-Potential pro: The app is equipped with the spending breakdown feature of other apps like Pocketbook, while also giving you a thorough picture of your assets and liabilities.
+Potential pro: The app is equipped with the spending breakdown feature of other apps like Pocketbook, while also giving you a fuller picture of your financial position.

 Potential con: To get the full range of features, you’ll need to pay for MoneyBrilliant’s ‘Plus’ plan, which could be counterproductive if you’re trying to be more budget-conscious.

-Goodbudget has a free version as well as a ‘Plus’ version, which costs $8.49 monthly or $69.99 annually.
-This gives you access to features such as unlimited envelopes and the ability to sync the app with more devices.
+Goodbudget has a free version, as well as a ‘Plus’ version, which costs from $8.49 monthly or $69.99 annually.
+This gives you access to some additional features such as unlimited envelopes and the ability to sync the app with more devices.

 Summary: Through Goodbudget, you can allocate portions of your income towards specific purposes.